dkeithdj/dev.to/blog-posts/blinks-on-aws-with-sst/blinks-on-aws-with-sst.md

 npx sst remove --stage production # to remove the resources in the production stage
 ```

-# Outro
+# Conclusion

+And that's it!
+You've successfully deployed your Blinks on AWS using SST.
+You can now create more Blinks and deploy them on AWS with ease!

-Feel free to create a git repository and push your code to GitHub.
-You can also deploy your project to AWS by running `npx sst deploy`.
+Feel free to create a git repository and push your code to GitHub!

-This blog does not say that deploying blinks on Next.js is heavy/bloated etc. The purpose of this blog lets you have another method of deploying Blinks.
+If you have any questions or found any issues, feel free to comment below.